Cataract, Laser Vision Correction

 MBBS (Melbourne), MMed (NUS), FRCS (Edinburgh), FAMS (Ophthalmology)

-Dr Daphne Han is a Senior Consultant Ophthalmologist at LSC Eye Clinic in Paragon.
+Dr Daphne Han is the Medical Director and Senior Consultant Ophthalmologist at LSC Eye Clinic in Paragon.
 She has been in practice for over 20 years.
-She is highly skilled in an extensive range of laser vision correction surgeries such as ZEISS SMILE®, LASIK, LASIK Xtra, Advanced Surface Ablation and Implantable Contact Lens (ICL).
+She is highly skilled in an extensive range of laser vision correction surgeries such as ZEISS SMILE® pro, LASIK, LASIK Xtra, Advanced Surface Ablation and Implantable Contact Lens (ICL).

 Dr Han was previously a Consultant Ophthalmologist at the Singapore National Eye Centre (SNEC) Cataract and Comprehensive Ophthalmology and Laser Vision Centre and Adjunct Assistant Professor at Duke-NUS.
 She was a faculty trainer in cataract surgery and LASIK to fellow doctors.
 She authored articles in scientific journals and textbooks and is an invited speaker at meetings, and is an examiner and reviewer for professional journals.
 She had also formerly held appointments as Lead Ophthalmologist at SMG Vision Center, Gleneagles and Singapore Medical Specialist Centre.